liusenjun/human-brake-ai-video/README.md

 Approach: Directed the final act's visuals, then handled post-production editing to ensure continuity across all four acts.

-> 📸 [图片占位：Act 4 + 剪辑时间线截图]
+> 📸 [图片占位：Act 4 ]

+### Integration · Leo Zhu

+When all four acts are complete, they are assembled into the final film.
+Leo Zhu oversees the edit and the overall narrative arc, ensuring the four acts flow together as one continuous story.
+Music and voice tracks are layered in during post-production.

+> 📸 [图片占位：剪辑时间线截图]

 ### Collaboration Model

 We set up a Discord group with four teammates and one OpenClaw AI agent.
 For anything technical — a model that won't load, a workflow that's producing blank output, a tool we haven't used before — we ask the bot directly in the group chat.
 The bot researches the problem, runs tests, and comes back with answers and solutions.

 > 📸 [图片占位：Discord 实际协作截图]

----

-### Integration

-When all four acts are complete, they are assembled into the final film.
-Leo Zhu oversees the edit and the overall narrative arc, ensuring the four acts flow together as one continuous story.
-Music and voice tracks are layered in during post-production.

 ---